FAISS

 FAISS (Facebook AI Similarity Search) is an open-source library for similarity search and clustering of vectors.
+A 2024 overview paper describes FAISS as a toolbox of indexing methods and related primitives for search, clustering, compression, and transformation of vectors.
 It contains algorithms that search in sets of vectors of any size, up to ones that possibly do not fit in RAM.
 It also contains supporting code for evaluation and parameter tuning.

 FAISS is written in C++ with complete wrappers for Python and C. Some of the most useful algorithms are implemented on the GPU using CUDA.

 Features

 FAISS is organized as a toolbox that contains a variety of indexing methods that commonly involve a chain of components (preprocessing, compression, non-exhaustive search, etc.).
 The scope of the library is intentionally limited to focus on ANNS algorithmic implementation and to avoid facilities related to database functionality, distributed computing or feature extraction algorithms.

 FAISS is designed with the following assumptions: